Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 {% endtab %}
 {% endtabs %}

+## resetIdentities

+Clears all identities stored in the Analytics extension and force deletes, without sending to Analytics, all hits being stored or batched on the SDK.

+See [MobileCore.resetIdentities](../../foundation-extensions/mobile-core/mobile-core-api-reference.md#resetidentities) for more details.

 ## sendQueuedHits <a id="sendqueuedhits"></a>

 Sends all queued hits to Analytics, regardless of the current hit batch settings.